chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-protocol.md

 ![Choosing a comparable image from the Allen Cell Segmenter reference library of images](images/allencell-7.png)

-- Now that a reference image and its associated workflow have been selected, Allen Cell will create a duplicate of your image, officially starting off the workflow.
+- Now that a reference image and its associated workflow have been selected, Allen Cell will create a duplicate of your image.

-- The first part of the workflow is the **pre-processing** which normalizes the intensity of and and smoothens your image, followed by the second part which is the core **segmentation** itself, and the third part which involves **size filtering** and a **2D vs 3D pixel** linkage mode.
+- The workflow is split into 3 parts: **pre-processing**, which normalizes the intensity of and and smoothens your image, **segmentation**, and **size filtering** with a 2D and 3D pixel linkage mode.

 :::{hint}
 All the intermediate steps between each part of a workflow are displayed as layers on the left side, with numbers that correspond to the numbered steps in the workflow.